-PCA neither requires nor solicits prepayment of more than \$500 in fees per client, six months or more in advance, and therefore is not required to include a balance sheet with this brochure.
+PCA neither requires nor solicits prepayment of more than \$500 or more for services to be performed six months or more in the future and therefore is not required to deliver a balance sheet along with this Brochure.

-B. Financial Conditions Reasonable Likely to Impair Ability to Meet Contractual Commitments to Clients
+B. Financial Conditions Reasonably Likely to Impair Ability to Meet Contractual Commitments to Clients